Drum glide worn

 Step 1

-Unplug the dryer from the wall outlet and close the gas shut-off valve behind the unit before touching anything — skipping either step risks electrocution or a gas leak during disassembly.
-Remove the front panel by pulling out the lint screen and extracting the one screw beneath it, then removing the two lower panel screws; the panel will release forward.
+First, unplug the dryer from the wall outlet and close the gas shut-off valve behind the unit.
+This is crucial; skipping either step can risk electrocution or a gas leak during disassembly.
+Remove the front panel by pulling out the lint screen and taking out the one screw beneath it, and then remove the two lower panel screws; the panel will release forward.
 Lift the drum slightly and pull it forward to free it from the rear bearing, then set it aside on a clean surface.

 Step 2

-Locate the front glide pads at the bottom corners of the front bulkhead — these plastic strips are the only thing separating the drum’s front edge from bare metal, and they absorb constant rotational friction.
-Run your finger across each pad: if the plastic is worn through and you can feel or see exposed metal, that contact is the source of any squealing or rhythmic thumping you’ve been hearing.
-Replace both pads as a matched set even if only one looks damaged, since they wear at similar rates.
+Now, locate the front glide pads at the bottom corners of the front bulkhead.
+These plastic strips are the only thing separating the drum’s front edge from bare metal, absorbing constant rotational friction.
+Run your finger across each pad: if the plastic is worn through and you can feel or see exposed metal, that contact is what’s causing the squealing or rhythmic thumping you’ve been hearing.
+Replace both pads as a matched set even if only one looks damaged; they wear at similar rates.

 Step 3

-Move to the rear panel and locate the two drum support rollers — these carry the full weight of the drum and spin continuously during every cycle.
-Spin each roller by hand: it should turn freely and smoothly with no wobble, grinding, or flat spots; a roller that resists, wobbles, or feels rough is the cause of persistent thumping or vibration.
-Replace both rollers together so wear rates stay matched and you don’t have to re-open the machine in six months.
+Next, move to the rear panel and find the two drum support rollers.
+These carry the entire weight of the drum and spin continuously during every cycle.
+Spin each roller by hand: it should turn freely and smoothly with no wobble, grinding, or flat spots.
+If a roller resists, wobbles, or feels rough, that’s likely the cause of any persistent thumping or vibration.
+Replace both rollers together so their wear rates stay matched, preventing the need to re-open the machine in six months.

 Step 4

-Speed Queen’s commercial-grade rollers and glide pads are built to a higher standard than most residential dryer parts, so they last longer — but they do eventually wear, especially in high-usage households.
-Genuine or OEM-equivalent roller and glide kits typically run $20–40 and are widely available; replacing them now is far cheaper than the bearing or drum damage that follows if metal-on-metal contact continues.
-Pro tip: apply a small amount of high-temperature bearing grease to the roller shafts during reassembly to maximize their service life.
+Speed Queen’s commercial-grade rollers and glide pads are built to a higher standard than most residential dryer parts, so they last longer — but they do eventually wear down, especially in high-usage households.
+Genuine or OEM-equivalent roller and glide kits typically run about $20–40 and are widely available; replacing them now is far cheaper than the bearing or drum damage that follows if metal-on-metal contact continues.
+Pro tip: apply a small amount of high-temperature bearing grease to the roller shafts during reassembly to maximize their lifespan.

 Step 5

-Before reinstalling the drum, visually confirm the belt is undamaged — no fraying or cracking — since you have full access right now.
+Before you reinstall the drum, visually confirm that the belt is undamaged — no fraying or cracking — since you have full access right now.
 Set the drum back onto the rear rollers first, then route the belt: loop it around the drum, thread it around the idler pulley to create tension, and seat it on the motor shaft pulley.
-Reattach the front panel and secure all three screws; the panel must sit flush or the drum alignment will be off.
+Reattach the front panel and secure all three screws; make sure the panel sits flush or the drum alignment will be off.

 Step 6

-Reopen the gas shut-off valve fully, then restore power at the outlet.
-Run a timed dry cycle for at least ten minutes and stand next to the dryer for the first few minutes, listening specifically for any return of squealing or thumping during drum rotation — silence confirms the glide pads and rollers are seated and functioning correctly.
+Finally, reopen the gas shut-off valve fully, then restore power at the outlet.
+Run a timed dry cycle for at least ten minutes, standing next to the dryer for the first few minutes, listening specifically for any return of squealing or thumping during drum rotation.
+Silence confirms the glide pads and rollers are seated and functioning correctly.
 If noise persists, shut down immediately and recheck belt tension and roller seating before running again.

 Where to Buy Replacement Parts